jerokpradeep/pya3/README.md

 7. Post the results of print() functions also in the issue.
 8. Use the insert code feature of github to inset code and print outputs, so that the code is displayed neat. ![image](https://user-images.githubusercontent.com/38440742/85207234-4dc96f80-b2f5-11ea-990c-df013dd69cf2.png)
 9. If you have multiple lines of code, use triple grave accent ( ``` ) to insert multiple lines of code.
 [Example:](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) ![image](https://user-images.githubusercontent.com/38440742/89105781-343a3e00-d3f2-11ea-9f86-92dda88aa5bf.png)
-10. [Here](https://github.com/jerokpradeep) is an example of what I'm expecting while you are creating an issue.